personalrobotics/ada/README.md

   cd ~/pr_catkin/src
   wstool up
   ```
-4. **Install Openrave**
+4. **Install OpenRAVE**

   For 14.04/indigo, you must install OpenRAVE from source.
 Luckily, it was pulled already by the `.rosinstall` file.
-To build and install openrave do this:
+To build and install OpenRAVE do this:

   ```
   cd ~/pr_catkin/src/openrave